masaki-norton/leetcode_problems/README.md

 ### 155 Min Stack
 Note that the class needs to retrieve min value of stack in O(1) time.\
 Keep a second stack, updating the min values as elements move through the stack.

+### 150 Evaluate RPM
+Straight forward again, but just note that using int() will always tend towards zero.

 ### 1404 Number of Steps to Reduce Binary Number to 1
 Adding binary was easier converting it to an integer and reversing.\